Samsung could ditch Bixby and Galaxy Store as part of Google deal

 Bloomberg first reported on Tuesday that the companies were negotiating a new deal.

-(Reporting by Paresh Dave and Hyunjoo Jin; Editing by Stephen Coates)
+(Reporting by Paresh Dave and Hyunjoo Jin, editing by Stephen Coates.)